 The first thing you should be aware of is the role of interest rates in your agreed monthly payment amount.
 Interest is the cost of borrowing.

-The amount of interest you are charged will be determined by your credit worthiness and general financial health.
+The amount of interest you are charged will be determined by your creditworthiness and general financial health.
 Lenders use different criteria to do this but generally the better your credit score the lower your APR.

 Impact on your credit file

-Although no one sets out to miss a payment, the impact of it should be considered when choosing to take out finance.
+Although no one sets out to miss a payment, the impact of doing so should be considered when choosing to take out finance.
 If you were to default on your loan, meaning the finance provider closes your account because of missed payments, this will leave a mark on your credit file for up to six years.
 This can be seen by other potential lenders and may impact your ability to get credit in the future.

-The details of any additional costs will always be covered in the terms and conditions of your contract but its worth looking at those ‘what if?’ potential costs – an early settlement fee, for example if you decide you want to end your agreement – in a little more detail.
+The details of any additional costs will always be covered in the terms and conditions of your contract but its worth looking at those ‘what if?’ potential costs – an early settlement fee, for example, if you decide you want to end your agreement – in a little more detail.

 Modifications

 With PCP or HP, you won’t own the car until you make your final payment, and you pay your balloon payment or option-to-purchase fee.
 That means you can’t modify the vehicle in any way.
-You are also duty bound to keep it serviced regularly and in a good state of repair.
+You are also duty-bound to keep it serviced regularly and in a good state of repair.
 If your circumstances change and you are forced to give up the vehicle you will have to pay for any modifications to be removed.

 Mileage